 Alternatively you can contact the Environmental Health service and ask for an HMO Licence application to be sent to you.

 Please allow 8-10 weeks from the date of submission for your licence application to be processed - this may vary depending on demand.

 - Current Energy Performance Certificate (EPC).
-From 1st April 2018, private rented properties must achieve an energy performance rating of "E" or above
+All private rented properties must achieve an energy performance rating of "E" or above.

-- You may be asked to provide a legionella risk assessment carried out by a suitable competent person.
+- You may be asked to provide a legionella risk assessment conducted by a suitable competent person.